cloudherder/pyvenv-clone/README.md

    - src               source files for your project
    - venv              Python All directories and files of virtual environment created by venv
       - Scripts
-         - activate.bat    The revision of activate. bat created by venv .
+         - activate_new.bat    The revision of activate. bat created by venv .
 ## Script Description
-- run.bat calls activate Bat and the original deactivate Bat.
+- run.bat calls activate_new.Bat and the original deactivate.Bat.
 - run.bat automatically generates the correct miss v2/venv/pyvenv. cfg
-- Modification of activate.bat created by pyvenv
+- The modification of the activate_new.bat is relative to the activate.bat created by pyvenv
 	- Change line 11 to: set VIRTUAL_ ENV=%~dp0
 	- Change lines 18 and 27 to use the first command line parameter passed in as the prompt for venv.
 		- 18 set PROMPT=(% 1)